Feeding and Swallowing

-All of our therapists are trained in Lori Overland’s Sensory-Motor Approach to Feeding and are taking the latest classes in Tethered Oral Tissues Training (lip and tongue ties) and how it impacts feeding.
+All of our therapists are trained in Lori Overland’s Sensory-Motor Approach to Feeding and are taking the latest classes in Tethered Oral Tissues Training (lip and tongue ties) and Orofacial Myofunctional Therapy and how it impacts feeding.

 Bottling/Breastfeeding Difficulties (Including premature and fragile infants)

 Is your infant having feeding difficulties?
 Signs include but are not limited to:

 - Difficulty with transitioning between breast and bottle feeding

 - Spillage of formula/milk from mouth during feedings

 - Tongue tie, lip tie, or buccal (cheek) ties

 - Crying and pulling away from breast or bottle during feeding

 Kelly is trained in the SOFFI Treatment Method (Supporting Oral Feeding in Fragile Infants), an evidence-based method for feeding premature and fragile infants.
 We offer evaluations and provide program plans specifically designed for your child to increase feeding safety and acceptance of the breast or bottle.